-4.1 Opting in to RSAP
+4.1 Enrolling in RSAP

-A worker may opt in to RSAP at any time by completing all of the following:
+A worker may enroll in RSAP at any time by completing all of the following:

-- (a) Signing a voluntary participation agreement, - (b) Registering with the third party case administration, and - (c) One of the following: - (i) Submitting to a pre-enrolment substance test, - (ii) Providing results of a substance test (in accordance with standards contained within the Canadian Model) taken within 90 days of receipt of the application, or - (iii) If, at the time of application, the applicant is employed by a participant contractor on a site that required a site access testing order to qualify for access to that site, said applicant may request his or her employer, or union to confirm that is the case with the third party case administration.
-Confirmations must include documentation of the negative alcohol and drug test used to access the site, and such test must have been conducted in accordance with the standards contained within the Canadian Model.
+- (a) Completing the application via www.rsap.ca OR signing a completed application form, - (b) Registering with the TPCA, and - (c) One of the following: - (i) Submit to a pre-enrolment A&D test, - (ii) Providing results of an A&D test (in accordance with standards contained within the Canadian Model) taken within 90 days of receipt of the application, or - (iii) If, at the time of application, the eligible worker is employed by a participant contractor on a site that required site access testing to qualify for access to that site, said eligible worker may request his or her participating contractor to confirm that is the case with the TPCA.

+Confirmations must include documentation of the negative A&D test used to access the site, and such test must have been conducted in accordance with the standards contained within the Canadian Model.

-Workers found in breach of the Canadian Model will be encouraged to opt in to RSAP, so they might benefit from the additional after-care support and privacy RSAP provides.
-But such opting in shall not negate or override any decision made in accordance with the process and procedures set out in the Canadian Model unless specified in writing by all affected parties.
-Where a worker opts into the program following a breach of the Canadian Model, a pre-enrolment test is not required.
-However, the third party case administrator must receive the substance abuse expert report and recommendations for the purpose of case managing the file and entering into a post-assessment agreement.
+Workers found in breach of the Canadian Model will be encouraged to enroll in RSAP, so they might benefit from the privacy RSAP provides.
+A decision to not enroll in RSAP shall not negate or override any decision made in accordance with the process and procedures set out in the Canadian Model unless specified in writing by all affected parties.
+Where a worker enrolls in RSAP following a breach of the Canadian Model, a pre-enrolment test is not required.
+However, the TPCA must receive the SAE Assessment report and recommendations for the purpose of CMAC and entering into a RTW agreement.